American Kennel Club (AKC) Puppy Mill or Puppy Advocate?

 To spin one’s club and organization as humane and caring, even though it is patently false, is a slap in the face to all dog lovers around the world.

 Please do not support the AKC and tell them to stop inflicting pain and suffering and being a club based on hypocrisy.
-One cannot believe in humane treatment and welfare and then in the same breath advocate chopping off limbs and dismembering innocent sentient beings.
+One cannot believe in the humane treatment and welfare of dogs and then in the same breath advocate chopping off limbs and dismembering innocent sentient beings.
 That is the same paradoxical rationale that states, “humane” killing for farm animals.
 I have denounced my affiliation with the AKC, and encourage others to do the same until these inconsistencies are abolished.

 Could you imagine being forced to chop off your tongue because someone thought you might look better without it and rationalize this act by stating that tradition called for it in order to win a trophy at a show?